Wasps0/Wasps0.github.io/docs/items.md

 Visit [this thread](https://forum.median-xl.com/viewtopic.php?f=49&t=19419) for an in depth yet clear guide on crafting 🔨
 And this one for the [cube recipes docs](https://docs.median-xl.com/doc/items/cube).
 Items are subjected to being used in recipes, especially powerful ones, check the cube docs to know them all.
+important recipes:
+Make arcane shards ``Any unique item + Catalyst of Disenchantment → Arcane Shards + Catalyst of Disenchantment``
+Make arcane crystals ``Arcane Shards x5 → Arcane Crystal``
+Make a TU ``2 Arcane Crystals + Oil of Enhancement + item = unique of same tier and same base``
+Uptier TU ``Non-sacred weapon/armor + Arcane Crystal → reroll as next higher tier``
+Socket item ``Non-socketed item + jewel x[1-6] → returns item with [1-6] sockets``

 # GENERAL INFO